Nurse Entry to Practice Programme (NEtP) at Hauora Tairāwhiti

 Each Registered Nurse (RN) graduate has an assigned preceptor(s) who has completed an approved training programme.
 After induction week, the RN graduate and Preceptor initially share a clinical workload before carrying their own clinical load.
 Preceptors and other members of the clinical team, work alongside graduates to support goal setting and opportunities for reflective practice.

 The NETP Programme offers a formal, structured and supported learning programme.
-There are 12 designated education days (4 of this is induction week) over the programme period and an additional time for professional development.
+There are 12 designated education days over the programme period and an additional time for professional development.

 Professional Development and Recognition Programme (PDRP)

 Graduate Registered Nurses are required to submit an e-portfolio at a competent Registered Nurse level as a component of the postgraduate paper and prior to exiting the programme, as per Hauora Tairāwhiti PDRP.
 Information and guidance regarding the PDRP is given to participants throughout the year on study days.
 Support is available from the NETP Coordinator and the Nurse Educator.